-An asthma review is an appointment with your GP or asthma nurse to talk about your asthma and any ways you can manage your symptoms better.
+An asthma review is an appointment with your GP or asthma nurse to talk about your asthma.
+It's a chance to talk about how to manage your symptoms better.

-Guidelines state that everyone with asthma should have an asthma review at least once a year, while those with severe asthma should have one more often.
+Guidelines state that everyone with asthma should have an asthma review at least once a year.
+People with severe asthma should have one more often.
 And if your child has asthma make sure they go for regular reviews too.

-Usually your GP surgery will invite you for your annual review.
-If your surgery hasn’t invited you, book an appointment yourself.
+Usually your GP surgery will invite you for an annual asthma review.
+If your surgery hasn't invited you, book an appointment yourself.